 I ask myself why a lot... why do we enable a story that perpetuates unnecessary suffering?

 For one, there is profit to be made from staying in denial.
 Stress, disease, and the elusive search for fulfillment make us buy more products, fill more prescriptions, and consume on so many different levels.
 It's as though we're set up to look for love and empowerment everywhere but where it actually resides, which is inside of us.

-I was taught to equate martyrdom with love, intensity with intimacy.
-I was told that alcohol and a man would fix everything about me that felt broken.
-I call this brokenness my hungry ghost, and I thought exerting more discipline would keep my hungry ghost in check when things spiraled out of control.
+I was taught to equate martyrdom with love and intensity with intimacy.
+I believed that alcohol and a relationship would fix everything about me that felt broken.
+I call this brokenness my hungry ghost, and I thought exerting more discipline could keep my hungry ghost in check when things spiraled out of control.
 But for me controlling was actually part of the problem... and therein lies the paradox of addictive thinking.

 May you be free of suffering and all the causes of suffering.